camcorrado/Together/README.md

 ## Motivation

 Most LGBTQ+ people meet each other through a dating app, bar, or by being the only other LGBTQ+ person at the party.
-Together provides us with a way to see who lives nearby and wants to start an LGBTQ+ boardg ame night or go for a bike ride together!
+Together provides us with a way to see who lives nearby and wants to start an LGBTQ+ board game night or go for a bike ride together!

 ## Screenshots